jtreeves/portfolio-react/README.md

 # Instructions

-## Minimum Features

-- App coded by you (e.g., a React app; not something from a free website builder like Wix or SquareSpace)
-- Deployed (e.g., Netlify)
-- Landing page that prominently features your name (e.g., “above the scroll”)
-- Easy to navigate (e.g., a nav bar; if a user goes to another page, they should at least have place where they can easily go back to your home page)
-- About section with your name, photo, and bio
-- Contact section with a call to action and way to reach you (e.g., a link to your email or a contact form)
-- Resume section describing your basic work experience and featuring a link to download a PDF of your resume
-- Projects section with all your past coding projects (presumably the section will include a list of projects that you can click on to view more details for each project)

 ## Grading Requirements

 Note that many of the Deployed Site requirements directly map to a corresponding Coded Repository requirements.
 We only broke them up to emphasize that we’ll be looking at the Deployed Site rubric when viewing your Netlify site and looking at the Coded Repository rubric when viewing your GitHub repo.
 The overlap also nicely emphasizes how code translates to the user experience.